BrunoAlgoet/Documentation/stage.md

 lsof used in many Unix-like systems to report a list of all open files and the processes that opened them

+## Drupal manual db install via the interface

+browse to the site.url/install.php

 ## Various useful commands

 | Command | Description |